If you stumble on Nissim Lehyani’s LinkedIn bio, you’ll notice that he wears many hats.

 - Quantitative data: Do you have clear numbers outlining total market share for a new feature?
 Have you conducted research amongst your existing users?
 Are there third party reports validating a new or existing market?
 Is there data that exists surrounding the market within other industries?

 - Qualitative data: Have some of your users communicated that they want something different or have an interest in trying a new feature?
 Is there a new competitor or feature in the industry that is generating buzz?
 Are the forums in your community filled with dialog about a certain problem?

 You can gather the data using the methods we detailed in step one— surveys, concept tests, and real-time user behavior.
 You can also track industry trends and forecasts to discover new audiences for your product.
 These critical insights will help you make more accurate estimations on the number of people interested in a particular feature.

 Then, analyze the data to determine the feature with the largest number of people that can be served (addressable market).
-As an example, if you’re planning to introduce an integration in your app with two different solutions that are very similar - you can run a microsurvey asking existing customers how many of them would use product A vs. product B. The total volume of customers suggesting they would use one product vs the next can be leveraged as a datapoint surrounding the total addressable market.
+As an example, if you’re planning to introduce an integration in your product with two different solutions that are very similar - you can run a short survey asking existing customers how many of them would use product A vs. product B. The total volume of customers suggesting they would use one product vs the next can be leveraged as a datapoint surrounding the total addressable market.

 STEP 3: Estimate the Time to Ship